Asiatic cheetah

-The Asiatic cheetah (Acinonyx jubatus venaticus) is a critically endangered cheetah subspecies currently only surviving in Iran.
-(The Asiatic cheetah became extinct in India in 1948; the cheetahs which were reintroduced in 2022 are an African subspecies, the Southeast African cheetah.)
-It once occurred from the Arabian Peninsula and the Near East to the Caspian region, Transcaucasus, Kyzylkum Desert and northern South Asia, but was extirpated in these regions during the 20th century.
+The Asiatic cheetah (Acinonyx jubatus venaticus) is a critically endangered cheetah subspecies currently surviving in Iran.
+Its range once spread from the Arabian Peninsula and the Near East to the Caspian region, Transcaucasus, Kyzylkum Desert and northern South Asia, but was extirpated in these regions during the 20th century.
 The Asiatic cheetah diverged from the cheetah population in Africa between 32,000 and 67,000 years ago.

 The Asiatic cheetah survives in protected areas in the eastern-central arid region of Iran, where the human population density is very low.
 Between December 2011 and November 2013, 84 individuals were sighted in 14 different protected areas, and 82 individuals were identified from camera trap photographs.
 In December 2017, fewer than 50 individuals were thought to be remaining in three subpopulations that are scattered over 140,000 km2 in Iran's central plateau.
-As of January 2022, the Iranian Department of Environment estimates that only 12 Asiatic cheetahs, 9 males, and 3 females, are left in Iran.
-In order to raise international awareness for the conservation of the Asiatic cheetah, an illustration was used on the jerseys of the Iran national football team at the 2014 FIFA World Cup.
+As of April 2024, five Asiatic cheetahs reside in a breeding facility in the country.